KalypsoDev/React-migration/README.md

 ## Main goal

-🎯 Migrate all the html and css files from the previous replica project ([repo](https://github.com/KalypsoDev/replica_web) and [deployed website](https://replica-website-sync.pages.dev/)) to another website built with React framework.
+🎯 Migrate all the html, css and js files from the previous replica project ([repo](https://github.com/KalypsoDev/replica_web) and [deployed website](https://replica-website-sync.pages.dev/)) to another website built with React framework.

 ## Stack